levibrian/swjc/README.md

 The purpose of this application is to calculate the amount of jumps each starship has to do in order to reach a desired destination (in MGLTS) inputted by the user.

+Note: This app is for educational purposes ONLY.

+### INSTRUCTIONS

 Its very simple to use!.

 1. Just download the code.